 For the most part, the writing and content from this novice are surprisingly impressive.
 Dwayne Clark’s King of Paper Chasin’ has twists that will keep you captivated throughout the two-hour movie and it plays out well, all things considered.
 The only complaint would go to some of the secondary cast members that support Carter Blanche of KOPC.
 This movie was shot in just 26 days with a tight budget but it feels as though they had more to work with… Until one of those secondary cast members pops into a scene and reminds the viewer what they’re watching.
 They all have minor roles so that helps.
 Knowing what the director had to work with, it’s to be commended that the quality was still so high, but you’re not thinking about that while you’re watching the film.

 Still, the poor acting aside, my King of Paper Chasin’ movie review recommends the film based on the storyline alone.
 Hip-Hop aficionados will love it and movie lovers will appreciate the great debut effort.

-King of Paper Chasin’ receives a PAR
+King of Paper Chasin’ movie review